carterscode/dockerfiles/suricata/README.md

 ## ⚙️ Automated Build & Deployment

 The build process is fully automated using **GitHub Actions**.
-Every time changes are pushed to the repository's `main` branch (or scheduled daily at 2 AM UTC), the workflow will:
+Every time changes are pushed to the repository's `main-8.0.x` branch (or scheduled daily at 2 AM UTC), the workflow will:

 1.  **Build Suricata from source** (including dependencies such as nDPI